Bombette pugliesi

 Take the pork slices and place a sheet of parchment or wax paper over them.
 Pound them gently to flatten them out, taking care not to break them up.
 Season them on both sides with salt and pepper.

-Now take a slice and lay a slice or two of the pancetta on top of it, then a piece of the caciocavallo, leaving a margin on the sides.
+Lay a slice or two of the pancetta on top of each pork slice, then a piece of the caciocavallo, leaving a margin on the sides.
 Sprinkle with some of the garlic and parsley mince.

-Fold the sides inward, then roll each slice up tightly, tucking the sides inwards as you go, to form a little parcel no bigger than about 5 cm (2 inches) wide.
-Repeat with the other slices.
+Tucking the sides inward, roll each slice up tightly to form little parcels no bigger than about 5 cm (2 inches) wide.

 Skewer the parcels with toothpicks to keep them together or use a long skewer to hold several parcels together (as pictured below).